pmcilwaine/hermes/docs/manual/2_document.md

 10. Click the Choose File or Browse button to select the file to be uploaded.

 ![File Form](assets/file-form.png "File Form")

+It may take some time for the submit to be successful as its saving the data into the Database as well as storing a document object within Amazon S3.

 \newpage